Follow us

 • Product niches.
 Unless you’re sure about product demand, it’s best to avoid small niches when looking for products to sell.
 These niches will often require special considerations when it comes to product manufacturing or packaging, which will often be too costly for any seller smaller than a large enterprise.

 • Regulatory guidelines.
 Brands are generally fine with being resold by online arbitrage sellers, but there may be an odd exception that you may not be aware of until you check.
-Likewise, make sure that your selected eCommerce platform allows the sales of your chosen product under its own guidelines.
+Likewise, make sure that your selected ecommerce platform allows the sales of your chosen product under its own guidelines.

 • Product quality.
 Above all else, make sure that the product you’re looking to sell is good quality.
 Marketplaces are generally very unforgiving to new products with shoddy quality.
 So while you may make some sales during the initial buy-ins, you’ll quickly lose both profit and customers long-term.